MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/command-reference.md

 # Command Reference
 All commands below assume that you are running them as either the `minecraft` user or as `root` (through sudo).

-Note: If the script is run as the `root` user, all important server processes will be started using the `minecraft` user instead for security purposes.
+Please note that if the script is run as the `root` user, all important server processes will be started using the `minecraft` user instead for security purposes.

 Usage:  `mscs [<options>] <action>`

 {: .fs-1 }
 The `[<options>]` argument is optional and is not typically used.
 We list options at the end of this page.

 ---